Home » Self Care » Stretches and Exercises » Self Care – Relief from Coughing

 Bridging

-Bridges are good at stabilizing the low back, lengthening the core, and strengthening your hamstrings.
+Bridges are good at stabilizing the lower back, lengthening the core, and strengthening your hamstrings.

 20 reps.
 Start slow and easy.
 Lift a little higher each time.
 Follow the AIS Guidelines.

-Ice your back afterward to stabilize the joints and reduce inflammation.
+Afterward, ice your back to stabilize the joints and reduce inflammation.

-If you have this sharp pain in your low back when coughing, see your bodyworker for longer-lasting relief.
+If you have this sharp pain in your lower back when coughing, see your bodyworker for longer-lasting relief.

 Support Integrative Works to